marcosschroh/dataclasses-avroschema/docs/records.md

 ## Class Meta

 The `class Meta` is used to specify schema attributes that are not represented by the class fields like `namespace`, `aliases` and whether to include the `schema documentation`.
-One can also provide a custom schema name (the default is the class' name) via `schema_name` attribute and `alias_nested_items` when you have nested items and you want to use custom naming for them.
+Also custom schema name (the default is the class' name) via `schema_name` attribute and `alias_nested_items` when you have nested items and you want to use custom naming for them and `custom dacite` configuration can be provided.

 ```python title="Class Meta description"
 class Meta: